-Kouchibouguacis Watershed (Ruisseau de la truite):
+Kouchibouguacis Watershed :

-Figure 16 on the following page displays the number of eggs incubated versus the estimated number of eggs hatched by year within the Kouchibouguacis watershed.
+Figure 30 below displays the number of eggs incubated versus the estimated number of eggs hatched by year within the Kouchibouguacis watershed.
 It should be noted that methods for incubation have changed and evolved over the years.
 In this chart, 2017 displays significant egg mortality; which can be explained by extreme stream conditions during the winter and spring incubation period (e.g., early winter thaw and flooding).
 Of the eleven incubators installed in 2017, five could not be accounted for upon retrieval attempts.
 The remaining incubators showed signs of heavy sedimentation and detritus build up.